-Most deadline disagreements in Hong Kong are method disagreements.
-Two people count from the same date, get different results, and both think the other made an error — when the real problem is they used different counting rules.
+Two people count from the same date, get different results, and each assumes the other made an error.
+In Hong Kong, the explanation is usually simpler: they used different counting rules.

 | Deadline type | Counting method | Weekends | General Holidays |